thomasruiz/given-php/README.md

 ### Defining a `context`

-Each `describe` should have 1 or more `context` blocks that should be used to describe how the way the thing being tested behaves under different conditions.
+The files `describe` block should have 1 or more `context` blocks that should then be used to describe how the way the thing being tested behaves under different conditions.
 In a mathematics example, if we are using `describe` to test addition.
 We might have any number of different contexts we want to test addition under.
 Perhaps the addition of 2 values, the addition of 3 values, etc.

+You may even nest `context` blocks within `context` blocks as you see fit.

 **example:**